 Sentences of life without parole should be abolished for juveniles and minors.

 XIV.
-Free Our Political Prisoners
+We Demand Freedom for Our Political Prisoners

 Over the past fifty years, liberation struggles and resistance to repression, both in domestic and international relations, have produced a great deal of turmoil.
 Individuals and groups took actions, or affiliated with others, in ways that were deemed criminal in the U.S. courts of law.
 This nation was born out of similar opposition to the oppression of their era.